 - 2 c chopped mushrooms

-- 1/2 c + 4 Tbs your favorite shredded cheese
+- 1/2 c + 4 Tbs your favorite shredded cheese, dairy or non-dairy

 - To make the sauce, combine the olive oil, garlic, Italian seasoning and red pepper flakes in a small saucepan.
 Saute on medium heat 3-4 minutes.
 Stir in the paste, diced tomatoes and salt.
 Simmer on low, stirring occasionally.